 - Tushuk Tash (Shipton's Arch) - Xinjiang Uyghur Autonomous Region.
 Possibly the highest natural arch of the world and one of the most impressivee ones.
-Height - circa 360 - 370 m, width - some 65 metres.
+Height - some 360 - 370 m, width - some 65 metres.

 - Xian Ren Qiao - Fairy Bridge - Guangxi.
 Beautiful natural bridge of limestone with a span of 90 m.
 Possibly the widest natural arch in the world.

 - Baishuitai - Yunnan.
 Some of the largest and most beautiful travertine terraces in world, these are closely tied in to the unique Dongba cultural tradition.

 - Chaluo geysers - Sichuan.
 Group of fumaroles, boiling springs and 4 geysers.